-A 7-foot-wide walkway is provided in front of the building with a curb allows 2 feet of overhang at the front portion of the parking space while preserving 5 feet of unobstructed walkway width.
+A 7-foot-wide walkway is provided in front of the building with a curb that allows for 2 feet of overhang at the front portion of the parking space while preserving 5 feet of unobstructed walkway width.
+Bumper guards are planned at the front of the two compacts spaces as shown on the plans.
 This standard is met.